Santa vs. the Snowman 3D: Release

-Originally made as a television special in December 1997, the film was later presented in IMAX 3D theaters during the November 2002–November 2006 holiday seasons.
+Originally made as a television special for the ABC Television Network in December 1997, the film was later presented in IMAX 3D theaters during the November 2002–06 holiday seasons.
 Three bonus features included an interactive game narrated by Oedekerk, but no featurette or commentary.

 Santa vs. the Snowman 3D was released on 3D-DVD, including 4 pairs of 3D glasses, on October 12, 2004, by Universal Studios Home Video.
 It offered optional 2D or 3D viewing.
 The film grossed $10.1M according to Rotten Tomatoes.

 Reception

-The film received a rating of 81% from Rotten Tomatoes, making it Jonathan Winters' highest short film review.
+The film received a rating of 81% from Rotten Tomatoes.

 Awards

 In 2003, Santa vs. the Snowman was awarded a Golden Reel Award for Best Sound Editing in Special Venue Film.